-Evidence from the online learning environment and verbal feedback from students indicated that they went back and watched recorded sessions in their own time.
-This included Q&A sessions as well as formal introductions to the different exercises, to go over material (repeating content) as well as to access elements that they had missed either through clashes with other commitments or due to internet issues.
-These positive aspects of the online virtual field trip and learning environment were also reflected in answers to the questions and the free text.
-The advantages of being able to review recorded material have been evidenced by others across a range of subject areas (Cascaval et al., 2008; Manea et al. 2021).
+Evidence from the online learning environment and verbal feedback from students indicated that they went back and watched recorded sessions in their own time, including "Q&A" sessions and formal introductions to the different exercises, in order to go over material (repeating content) as well as to access elements that they had missed either through clashes with other commitments or due to internet issues.
+These positive aspects of the online virtual field trip and learning environment were also reflected in answers to the questions and the free-text responses.
+The advantages of being able to review recorded material have been evidenced by others across a range of subject areas (Cascaval et al., 2008; Manea et al., 2021).

-5.2.3 Hardcopy workbook
+5.2.3 Hard copy workbook

-The workbook was identified by the students as a helpful reference for future learning with a median of 5 pre- and post-course, although staff perceptions of this were more spread, their median score was 4.
-The workbook was effective for students in terms of allowing them to read and reflect off-screen during the course mitigating internet connectivity issues, as well as ability to manipulate models etc., whilst reading instructions.
+The workbook was identified by the students as a helpful reference for future learning, with a median of 5 pre- and postcourse, although staff perceptions of this were more spread, with a median score of 4.
+The workbook was effective for students in terms of allowing them to read and reflect offscreen during the course, thereby mitigating internet connectivity issues, as well as giving them the ability to manipulate models etc. while reading instructions.
 This was particularly important for students who were often working on relatively small laptop screens.

-25 5.3 Did the participants and staff perceive the peer-peer and academic support to be effective?
+5.3 Did the participants and staff perceive the peer-peer and academic support to be effective?

-Elements of student cohesion and teamwork that result from an actual field trip, alongside peer-peer learning are often considered one of the benefits of face-face learning (Baker and Woods, 2004) and the in-field experience.
+Elements of student cohesion and teamwork that result from an actual field trip, alongside peer-peer learning, are often considered one of the benefits of face-to-face learning (Baker and Woods, 2004) and the in-field experience.
 Staff were concerned that these elements would not be replicated in a virtual field trip.
-To mitigate, or indeed to try and best replicate these elements students were divided into small groups of five with a PhD student mentor and had drop-in sessions each week to discuss their work and exercises.
+To mitigate or indeed to try and best replicate these elements, students were divided into small groups of five with a PhD student mentor and had drop-in sessions each week to discuss their work and exercises.
 This helped break down barriers between staff and students and encouraged students to share their work with their peers to discuss issues.
 Some of these groups worked very well, others were less effective.
-One group was amalgamated into the other groups part way through the virtual field trip to increase effectiveness this dynamic ability to adapt based on student feedback worked well.
+One group was amalgamated into the other groups part way through the virtual field trip to increase effectiveness, and this dynamic ability to adapt based on student feedback worked well.